cogment/cogment-doc/src/cogment/cogment-api-reference/python.md

 `on_actions`: *function(list[action])* - If defined, this function will be called for every set of action that is received.
 The actions received by the function are the classes defined as action spaces for the actors in `cogment.yaml`.
 This function should not be defined if using `self.gather_actions()`.

-`on_message`: *function(int, protobuf class instance)* - If defined, this function will be called when a new message arrives.
-The class received by the function is of the type sent by the originator.
-It is the responsibility of the environment to manage the type received.
+`on_message`: *function(str, protobuf class instance)* - If defined, this function will be called when a new message arrives.
+The string received by the function is the name of the originator.
+The class received by the function is of the type sent by the originator; It is the responsibility of the environment to manage the type received.

 `on_end_request`: *function(list[action]) -> list[tuple(str, protobuf class instance)]* - If defined, this function will be called when the end of the trial has been requested.
 This should be defined to respond to an external request to end the trial properly.
 The parameter of the function is the same as what is received by `self.on_actions`.
 The return value is the same as the parameter of `self.produce_observations`.